Bayesian Calibrated Click-Through Auction: Click-Through Auctions in Symmetric Environments

 { In this part, we present the construction of a simple signaling scheme.
 Recall that given the smaller CTR $l$, the maximum expected revenue is achieved when $\frac{s_2}{s_1} = x(l)$, i.e., the optimal signal ratio.
 In other words, one can construct an approximately optimal signaling scheme by sending signal pairs of the optimal signal ratio $x(l)$ as frequently as possible, while maintaining the calibration constraints.

-Based on the above intuition, we then present the construction of the simple signaling scheme $\pi$ depicted in CONSTRUCTION \ref{alg_construction_sgscheme}.
+Based on the above intuition, we then present the construction of the simple signaling scheme $\pi$ depicted in Algorithm \ref{alg_construction_sgscheme}.
 Since the CTRs of bidders are exchangeable, we can separately consider the signaling scheme for each pair of CTR vectors.
 Without loss of generality, consider a pair of CTR vectors $(l, 1)$ and $(1, l)$ such that $\lambda(r = (l, 1)) = \lambda(r = (1, l)) = \frac{1}{2}$.
 In particular, we assume $x(l) < 1$ (otherwise, optimality can be easily achieved by revealing no information).
 With properly chosen parameter $p_0$, the constructed signaling scheme is calibrated and valid (see Appendix \ref{app_verifyingsignalingscheme}).
 Note that by (\ref{relationzx0}), the probability mass $z=0$ if $\sigma_0 = l$, which implies all the signals sent are of the optimal signal ratio.
 Therefore, the optimal expected revenue is achieved.

 }

 {

 \begin{remark} As mentioned previously, the construction only depends on one parameter, the optimal signal ratio $x(l)$.
 Besides, the scheme has a clear structure, i.e., computing a geometric series of signals $\{\sigma_i\}$ and then assigning probabilities, both of which can be done efficiently. \end{remark}